The Mechanism (Arrow Bookworks, 2021)

-The Mechanism can now be found in special collections and cultural organisations in the UK and abroad including:
+The Mechanism can be found in collections within the UK and abroad including:

-The Bodleian Library, Oxford University, UK / Cambridge University Library , Cambridge, UK / National Library of Wales, Aberystwyth, Wales / National Library of Scotland, Edinburgh, Scotland / The British Library, London, UK / amongst others and private collections.
-Thank-you to all.
+The Bodleian Library, Oxford University, UK / Cambridge University Library, Cambridge, UK / National Library of Wales, Aberystwyth, Wales / National Library of Scotland, Edinburgh, Scotland / The British Library, London, UK / amongst other public and private collections.
+Thanks to all.